-Saturn and Its Importance to AstrologyYou might think you know everything you need to know about the ‘Ringed Planet’, but we’re here to tell you that you’re very much mistaken.
+Why Is Planet Saturn Such An Important Fixture In Astrology?You might think you know everything you need to know about the ‘Ringed Planet’, but we’re here to tell you that you’re very much mistaken.
 Susan Taylor, our very own astrologer, spills Saturn’s biggest secrets, from its symbolism to its mythology!
+You'll soon understand why it plays such an important role in astrology and our birth charts.

-Saturn in Mythology: God of Time and Agriculture
+What does it symbolize in mythology? - God of Time and Agriculture

 Known as Cronus in Greek mythology, Saturn is the god of sowing and cultivation.
 His father, Uranus, was jealous of his extraordinary abilities and attempted to murder him, but he was overpowered, and Saturn took control of the heavens.